 Finding Your Way Through Critical Career and Life Decisions

-In my work with Veterans in career transition, I often see, hear, and feel them struggle with figuring out "what's next?" particularly when their experience, education, and proven skill set suggest one path, but there heart, energy, and real interests are calling them in a different direction.
+In our work with adults in career transition, we often see, hear, and feel them struggle with figuring out "what's next?" particularly when their experience, education, and proven skill set suggest one path, but there heart, energy, and real interests are calling them in a different direction.
 Do they settle for the familiar and well-worn path or do they explore a new path?
 Can they explore the new direction and still meet their everyday obligations?
 What happens if they are wrong?
 What happens if they fail?
 What happens if they get lost?
 Every one of these are legitimate concerns.
 These are the choices and dilemmas I see regularly in my work with Veterans and others, but have also experienced in my own life.

 Leading Ourselves Astray